-The Privacy Office is responsible for evaluating Department programs, systems, and initiatives for potential privacy impacts, and providing mitigation strategies to reduce the privacy impact.
+The Department of Homeland Security Privacy Office is the first statutorily-required privacy office in any federal agency, responsible for evaluating Department programs, systems, and initiatives for potential privacy impacts, and providing mitigation strategies to reduce the privacy impact.

 We collect NO personal information like names or addresses when you visit our website.

-The Privacy Office releases a variety of reports related to privacy and FOIA.
+We issue a variety of mandatory reports to Congress and DOJ.